aws/s2n-tls/docs/USAGE-GUIDE.md

 callback can get any ClientHello infromation from the connection and use **s2n_connection_set_config** call to change the config of the connection.

-The callback can return 0 to continue handshake in s2n or it can return negative value to make s2n terminate handshake early with fatal handshake failure alert.
+If any of the properties of the connection were changed based on server_name extension the callback must return 1, otherwise the callback can return 0 to continue handshake in s2n or it can return negative value to make s2n terminate handshake early with fatal handshake failure alert.

 ### s2n\_config\_set\_alert\_behavior
 ```c